jloOop/Boundary-Spin-Momentum-Filtering-Data/data/3DGifs_Simulations/README.md

 This folder collects representative animation bundles for the Gaussian spin-coupled absorbing boundary condition simulations used in the paper.

-The simulations evolve a two-component Pauli/Schrödinger wave packet in a finite harmonic waveguide.
+The simulations evolve a two-component Pauli spinor wave packet in a finite harmonic waveguide.
 The side walls and the lower face are Dirichlet boundaries; the detecting roof uses the spin-coupled absorbing boundary condition

 $$
 (\boldsymbol{\sigma}\cdot\boldsymbol{\nabla})\Psi=i\kappa\sigma_z\Psi .